huntyGwell/chess/notes.md

 there was indeed some stater code!
 I have downloaded nad am about to unzip the material

 I was reading the provided documentation when I had to tend to some other pressing issues but I am back at it and have gotten the starter code up and runnign!

+## Phase 0:
+I have gotten it working so far in intellij!